DoctorDatah/Apartments-Listings-NYC-Analysis-and-Modeling/README.md

 #### Top 10 places with most listings
 <img src="images/most_listings_top_10.jpg" width=50%>

-Hell's kitchen, Midtown Manhattan has listings are in Manhattan
+Hell's kitchen, Midtown Manhattan has most listings are in Manhattan

 #### Mean rent at the neighborhoods
-Bronx and queens have some neibourhoods with cheap retal.
-However, inquires from a few Newyorkers and seaching online I found these areas have high crime rate.
+Bronx and queens have some neighborhoods with cheap rental.
+However, inquires from a few Newyorkers and searching online I found these areas have high crime rate.

-Furhtermoere, places like *Theater District, Midtown Manhattan* and *Hudson Square, SoHo, Downtown Manhattan* are very expensive.
+Furthermore, places like *Theater District, Midtown Manhattan* and *Hudson Square, SoHo, Downtown Manhattan* are very expensive.

 <img src="images/mean-rent-at-nhoods.jpg" width=50%>